Human Rights of Women

 - Term 2

 - Module code

 - School of Law

-The module will finally consider the question of whether international human rights law is an appropriate vehicle for the furtherance of women's interests.
+The course will finally consider the question of whether international human rights law is an appropriate vehicle for the furtherance of women's interests.

 Method of assessment

 - 50% assessed by 2,000 word essay